Wendell Hall

-Wendell Woods Hall (August 23, 1896, St. George, Kansas – April 2, 1969, Fairhope, Alabama) was an American country singer, vaudeville artist, songwriter, pioneer radio performer, Victor recording artist and ukulele player.
+Wendell Woods Hall (August 23, 1896 – April 2, 1969) was an American country singer, vaudeville artist, songwriter, pioneer radio performer, Victor recording artist, and ukulele player.

 Biography

 Hall was known as the Red-haired Music Maker and the Pineapple Picador in his recording heyday of the 1920s and 1930s.
 In 1923, he released the song "It Ain't Gonna Rain No Mo'," which sold over two million copies in the United States.
 It was awarded a gold disc by the RIAA.
 The song is also considered the first musical hit on radio.
 He wrote "Underneath the Mellow Moon" and "Carolina Rose".
 Hall also wrote songs with Carson Robison and Art Gillham.

 Hall began his career in 1922 Chicago as a song plugger for Forster Music.
 He traveled around the country and stopped in towns to play in music stores, theaters, and radio.
 In vaudeville he began singing and playing the xylophone.
 He found the ukulele to be more portable and quickly became an expert with that instrument.
 During 1923, he frequently performed on radio station KYW, then in Chicago.
 In January, 1924 he signed with the National Carbon Company to host the Eveready Hour a pioneer commercially sponsored variety program on WEAF in New York.
 On November 4, 1924, the program was on a pre-network 18 station "hook-up" to broadcast election returns with entertainers Will Rogers, Carson Robison, Art Gillham, and the Waldorf Astoria Orchestra.
 Eveready even painted their batteries with a red top to cash in on Hall's popularity.

 Beginning in January, 1929, Hall hosted The Majestic Theater of the Air as producer, program director, and emcee on the CBS radio network.
 In April, 1929, he introduced singer Harriet Lee on the show as the "Chicago Nightingale", leading to her becoming a hit on CBS.
 A few years later, Hall hosted Gillette's Community Sing.
 He made a few musical short films.
 After his radio days were over, Hall wrote commercials for radio.
 Beginning in September 1933, Hall had a program on NBC that the F. W. Fitch Company sponsored.